mthorning/matt-thorning.dev/src/pages/2019-01-24-bash-tips/index.md

 date: "2019-03-13T08:00"
 title: "Bash tips"
 tags: ["linux"]
-description: "Less of a blog and more of a reference file, this page is a list of linux/bash commands that I don't want to forget!"
 ---

 This post is as much for myself as it is for anyone else and I will update it whenever I come across anything that I find that is worth including.
 The below are all of the cool little bash commands for linux/unix that I have stumbled across.